signalarun/machine-learning/neuralnetwork/readme.md

     datapoint is a member of exactly one class.

 # Deep Neural Networks
-  "Deep learning is built around a hypothesis that a deep, hierarchical model can be exponentially more efficient at representing some functions than a shallow one."
+  > "Deep learning is built around a hypothesis that a deep, hierarchical model can be exponentially more efficient at representing some functions than a shallow one."
-                                                                                                              — How to Construct Deep Recurrent Neural Networks, 2013.
+  >                                                                                                            — How to Construct Deep Recurrent Neural Networks, 2013.
+  > "RNNs are inherently deep in time, since their hidden state is a function of all previous hidden states.
+The question that inspired this paper was whether RNNs could also
+  > benefit from depth in space; that is from stacking multiple recurrent hidden layers on top of each other, just as feedforward layers are stacked in conventional deep
+  > networks."
+  >                                                                                                           — Speech Recognition With Deep Recurrent Neural Networks, 2013
 # [Decoding learning curves](https://machinelearningmastery.com/learning-curves-for-diagnosing-machine-learning-model-performance/)

 # Videos